lestherbualan/monster-js/packages/docs/docs/main-concept/module.md

 ---
-sidebar_position: 1.5
+sidebar_position: 3
 ---

 # Module

 Module is a way to group components, directives, services, pipes and modules of application that are related to each other.
-This feature is very helpful in organizing the codes to make the project more maintainable as it grows larger.
+This feature is very helpful in organizing the codes to make the project more maintainable as it grows in scale.
 Another cool thing for a MonsterJS module is that it is lazy loaded when used in a route.

 ## Root component